Prevent Chargeback ScamsWhat’s the Best Way to Fight Back?

 5 Most Common Chargeback Scams

+Technology has made it easier than ever for consumers to buy from you, but it’s also upped the number of ways they can take advantage of you.
 On that note, here are a few common chargeback scams to keep an eye out for:

-THE SCAM: The buyer claims that the merchandise was not as described or that the wrong item was sent.
+THE SCAM: The buyer falsely claims that the merchandise was not as described or that the wrong item was sent.

-HOW IT’S DONE: A cardholder purchases an item, then calls the bank and claims the order is either completely wrong or doesn’t match the description given before ordering.
+HOW IT’S DONE: A cardholder purchases an item, then calls the bank and claims the order is either completely wrong or doesn’t match the description given

-THE SCAM: The buyer engages in cyber shoplifting by purchasing an item with the intent to file a chargeback later.
+THE SCAM: The buyer engages in “cyber shoplifting” by purchasing an item with the intent to file a chargeback later.

 HOW IT’S DONE: Sometimes, buyers know exactly what they’re doing and use the chargeback process to try and get something for free.
 The motivation is no different from credit card fraud.
-In either case, you have someone who wants to abuse the process to steal from you deliberately.
-However, it can be harder to identify because whatever claim the cardholder makes, you can’t gauge their motivation.
+In either case, you have someone who knows the system and how to use it against you.

 Did you know: you can stop disputes before they become chargebacks?
 Chargebacks911® has the broadest chargeback alerts network available.
 Click to learn more.REQUEST A DEMO